Investigating a strong first-order electroweak phase transition in the RxSM at future linear $e^+e^-$ colliders and LISA: Benchmark plane 1: a singlet-driven EWPT

 Next, in \cref{fig:BP1results}, we display the scan points in the most interesting regions \textbf{C} and \textbf{D}, indicating phenomenologically relevant quantities describing potential probes of the scenarios in BP1 via gravitational waves signals (left) or at colliders (right).
 Specifically, the left panel of \cref{fig:BP1results} shows the SNR at LISA in the plane $\{m_H,\cos\alpha\}$, taking the pessimistic assumption\footnote{In various studies of theories with extended Higgs sectors~\cite{Ai:2023see,Ekstedt:2024fyq,Ellis:2022lft}, the bubble wall velocity was found to be in the range $\vw\in[0.2,1]$, and in Ref.~\cite{Braathen:2025svl} we showed that in the RxSM, taking $\vw=0.95$ leads to conservative estimates of the SNR (see also Refs.~\cite{Branchina:2024rva, DeCurtis:2024hvh, DeCurtis:2023hil, DeCurtis:2022hlx,Branchina:2025adj} for more detailed studies of the bubble wall dynamics).} of $\vw=0.95$ for the velocity of bubble walls during the SFOEWPT and considering three years of observation time.
+We note that in case \textbf{C} GWs can be sourced by both parts of the two-step phase transition.
+However, the GW signal produced by the first transition, occurring exclusively along the singlet-field direction, was found to be much smaller and negligible compared to the signal arising from the second transition that also involves the doublet-field direction.
+Therefore, the SNR values shown here correspond to the second transition only (while the contribution of the first, singlet-like, transition is subleading).
 The red line indicates the region with an $\mathrm{SNR} > 10$.
 Here it should be kept in mind that the choice of $\kappa_{SH}$ and $v_S$ that defines BP1, see \cref{bp1} was made to ensure that large parts of this parameter plane exhibit high values of the SNR (the maximal values of the SNR that are reached are however not particularly dependent on this choice).
+The locations for which the largest SNR values are obtained can be related to the thermodynamical quantities describing the EWPT, in particular the released latent heat $\alpha$.
+For BP1, the parameters computed by \texttt{BSMPTv3} are in the ranges $\alpha\in[0,0.4]$, $\beta/H_\star\in[0,1050]$, and $T_\star\in[49,100]$ GeV; and the largest SNR are associated with the highest values of $\alpha$, as well as low values of $\beta/H$ and $T_\star$.
 On the other hand, the right panel of \cref{fig:BP1results}~displays the one-loop result for the coupling modifier of the trilinear Higgs self-coupling, $\kappa_\lambda\equiv\lambda_{hhh}/\lambda_{hhh}^{\text{SM},\ (0)}$ (where $\lambda_{hhh}^{\text{SM},\ (0)}$ is the tree-level SM prediction), as a function of $m_H$ (and the colour coding additionally indicates $\xi_n$).
 Here we focus on the (significant) part of BP1 with $\mathrm{SNR} > 10$, i.e.\ giving rise to a stochastic background of gravitational waves detectable at LISA (corresponding to the red contour line in the left plot).
 We find that no large deviations occur in the trilinear Higgs self-coupling (nor in other Higgs couplings).
 In turn, this implies that collider probes of scenarios like BP1 appear challenging.